github-education-resources/codespaces-project-template-js/README.md

     <img src="https://user-images.githubusercontent.com/82035/194710065-92f8c325-6f57-4c77-88d7-da8db3c235e9.png" alt="Codespace initializing" style="width: 600px;"/>

 5. When complete you will see your Codespace load with a terminal section at the bottom.
 Codespaces will install all the required extensions in your container, followed by executing `npm install`.
-Once the package installs are completed, Codesaces will execute `npm start` to start your web application running within your Codespace.
+Once the package installs are completed, Codespaces will execute `npm start` to start your web application running within your Codespace.

    When the web application has successfully started you will see a message in the terminal that the server is running on port 1234 within your Codespace: